 – Ilana Shafir

 This workshop is open to beginners as well as the experienced mosaic artist.
-We will be working with a variety of tesserae (that being the pieces of material that make-up a mosaic design).
+We will be working with a variety of “tesserae” (that being all the pieces of material that make-up a mosaic design).
 You will have the opportunity to learn how to cut tesserae with a hammer and hardie, and also use various types of nippers, cutters, or a wet-saw if desired.
 We will utilize what Kim Emerson refers to the “directly-direct” method using thin-set adhesive.
 We are NOT typically grouting in this workshop.

 Quality wood panels for interior wall display will be your choice of a 9″ x 12″ or a 12″ x 12″.
 The available tesserae will be everything from ceramic and glass tile, smalti (glass), dishware, beads, found objects, and natural stone.
 All levels are welcome in the same workshop weekend, as we learn from one another – together!

-Available by request, in this workshop, you will have the opportunity to adhere your mosaic by using what Kim Emerson calls the “modified-direct transfer techniques” with TAPE and/or MESH.
+Available upon request, in this workshop, you will have the opportunity to adhere your mosaic by using what Kim Emerson calls “transfer techniques” with TAPE and/or MESH.